traitecoevo/plant/doc/design.md

 capable of making use of the exit values from one cycle to be the input values for the next.
-I'm trying to avoid doing too much of this sort of optimisation right now because I know that the problem dimension will change pretty much every point.
+I'm trying to avoid doing too much of this sort of optimisation right now because I know that the problem dimension will change pretty much every point (and individuals might die in the middle, not just at one end).

 The problem is that we must easily update the state; we're not generally allowed direct access to the ODE state object, but perhaps we can arrange to set it with an iterator?

 What I'm trying to avoid is a situation where we go through and build a new vector just to get destroyed being passed into `set_state` (this is what is currently happening).
 However, it's not really clear that there is a better solution.
-At the moment, the function used is an R interface function from ode::OdeTarget, which is really not great.
+At the moment, the function used is an R interface function from `ode::OdeTarget`, which is really not great.

 In contrast with the other copies, this is going to create a large heap-allocated copy and then discard it straight away.
 Hopefully the compiler is smart enough to deal with that.
 It's possible that we could use an intermediate piece of storage at the level of the class.

-Simply having `ode_state` take an iterator would solve at least one copy, but not be hugely useful as the we're still creating a temporary object.
-If the ode system provided an iterator to its internal storage we could fill that, but that's ugly too.

 ### Splines